zander-raycraft/ClaudeMCP-SEV/README.md

 If you encounter any issues or have ideas for new features, please submit them through our issue tracker.
 We value your feedback and will address it promptly.

-## About TOMO RESEARCH LLC
+## About Tomo Research

-This repository is developed and maintained as fit by **Tomo Research**,.
+This repository is developed and maintained as fit by **Tomo Research**.
 For inquiries or ideas, contact me at zander@tomolab.io